Last updated on October 2nd, 2022 at 10:37 pm

 Astonishing landscapes, vast biological diversity, and incredible sky-high experiences are waiting for you in Ecuador.
 There are a lot of things to do in Ecuador that you’ll definitely want to try.
 The country is located on the equator (hence the name) near South America’s west coast.
 Because of its preservation efforts, it’s the best place to understand how to live simply.
 Most of the things to do in Ecuador require you to live on the moment and feel the luxury of experience.
 Without delay, let’s tackle the important details in our backpacking Ecuador guide.

 Ecuador is a small country and we recommend you to visit 2-3 weeks if you have time for it.
 We wrote this backpacking Ecuador travel guide and we hope it’s useful.
-Read about the best places to visit in Ecuador, daily budget to travel in Ecuador, how to get to Ecuador, best time to visit Ecuador and best things to do in Ecuador.

 Before backpacking Ecuador